kgateway-dev/kgateway/docs/operator_guide/gitops/gloo_declarative_model.md

 Gloo Enterprise will be shipping with a feature that simplifies the design of a GitOps process.
 With Gloo Enterprise, when users make changes in the Gloo UI, they will automatically persist in a changeset that is backed by a Git repository.
 Only when the change is reviewed and merged in, the configuration will be deployed.
 Users will be able to see the current deployed state, as well as the pending changeset changes, via the Gloo UI.
+Contact us for more information about this feature.

 ## Solo Kit, the declarative product generator